dBdone/build/terms.md

-be liable in any way for any content, including any errors or omissions in any content, or any loss or damage of any kind incurred as a result of the Customer's use of any content, except where dBdone is liable pursuant to section 10 hereof.
+be liable in any way for any content, including any errors or omissions in any content, or any loss or damage of any kind incurred as a result of the Customer's use of any content, except where dBdone is liable pursuant to section 12 hereof.

+**8.3.1.** dBdone will respond to valid legal requests for content removal in accordance with applicable law and cooperate with law enforcement agencies when required by German or EU law.

+**8.3.2.** Users may report inappropriate content through the designated reporting mechanisms. dBdone will review reported content and take appropriate action in accordance with these terms and applicable law.

-**8.4.** Content Backups
+### 8.4 Content Backups

-**8.4.1.** Although regular backups of Content are performed, dBdone does not guarantee there will be no loss or corruption of data.
+**8.4.1.** For dBdone Spaces and other cloud-based services, dBdone performs regular backups of user content.
+However, dBdone does not guarantee there will be no loss or corruption of data.

-**8.4.2.** The Customer shall make backup copies of data transmitted to theService on the Customer’s own data carriers in order to ensure the reconstruction of the data and information in the event of loss.
+**8.4.2.** For the dBdone App, users are responsible for creating their own backups using the built-in export/import functionality. dBdone has no access to or control over data stored locally on users' devices and is not responsible for any loss of App data, including projects, names, images, tags, audio prelisten files, or other locally stored content.

+**8.4.3.** Users are responsible for ensuring they have copies of any important data they upload to cloud services, as dBdone cannot guarantee data recovery in all circumstances.

-**8.4.3.** Corrupt or invalid backup points may be caused by, without limitation, Content that is corrupted prior to being backed up or that changes during the time a backup is performed.
+**8.4.4.** Corrupt or invalid backup points may be caused by, without limitation, Content that is corrupted prior to being backed up or that changes during the time a backup is performed.